-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a THOMAS BUXTON PRIMARY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY 2023 PAGE 16 of 38 risk of harm to children; or behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-All staff must report all allegations, irrespective of the source, directly to the Head Teacher and ensure that it is put in writing, signed and dated.
-If the subject of the allegation is the head teacher then the allegation should be directly reported to the Chair of Governors.
+All staff must report all allegations, irrespective of the source, directly to the Headteacher and ensure that it is put in writing, signed and dated.
+If the subject of the allegation is the headteacher then the allegation should be directly reported to the Chair of Governors.

 On receipt of a report of an allegation, the head teacher will make immediate contact with the Local Authority Designated Officer for an initial discussion.
-If the allegation concerns the head teacher, then the Chair of Governors shall make contact with the LADO.
+If the allegation concerns the headteacher, then the Chair of Governors shall make contact with the LADO.

-When an allegation is made against a supply member of staff, the head teacher will be the case manager and take the lead in contacting the LADO.
+When an allegation is made against a supply member of staff, the headteacher will be the case manager and take the lead in contacting the LADO.